jvsqzj/cpp-kmeans/README.md

 # cpp-kmeans

-This repo presents an implementation in C++ of the kmeans clustering algorithm.
+This repo presents a simple implementation in C++ of the kmeans clustering algorithm.

-So far, the algorithm can handle N-D vectors and calculates K clusters grouping the input vectors.
+So far, the algorithm can handle N-dimensional vectors and calculates K clusters, grouping the input vectors.